 - ½ tsp Vanilla extract

-- Add egg yolks and sugar into a bowl and mix until well blended.
+- Add egg yolks and sugar into a large bowl and mix until well blended.

 - Add milk, cinnamon, nutmeg, and vanilla extract into a small saucepan.
-Then, bring all to a low boil while stirring.
+Then, bring all to a low boil on medium heat while stirring.

-- Slowly add the mixture to the bowl and ensure combining everything thoroughly before continuing with the next step.
+- Slowly add the mixture to a large bowl and ensure combining everything thoroughly before continuing with the next step.

-- Return the mix into your saucepan and heat it up to 160°F while stirring.
+- Return the mix to your saucepan and heat it up to 160°F while stirring, use a thermometer for easy measuring.
 Remove from heat.